 The problem

 Every stakeholder has opinions.
 Every revision spawns three more emails.
-By the time you finally get sign-off, the moment has passed.
+By the time you get sign-off, the moment has passed.

-Meanwhile, your competitors are shipping faster.
+Your competitors are shipping faster.
 And you can't figure out how.

 The hidden cost of slow approvals